 Developing custom products is a great way to grow your brand and take your business to the next level.
 However, once you begin sourcing them, you will quickly learn that manufacturers offer two different custom manufacturing approaches; OEM and ODM.

 Both of these manufacturing approaches grant you access to custom products but they are not identical.
 Therefore, it is essential to understand how each of them works in order to choose the right option for your business.

 In this blog, we compare OEM vs ODM manufacturing as well as their pros and cons to help ease your decision-making.

 What Is the Difference Between OEM and ODM?

-OEM is defined as Original Equipment Manufacturing while ODM stands for Original Design Manufacturing.
+OEM is defined as Original Equipment Manufacturing while ODM is an abbreviation that stands for Original Design Manufacturing.

 The term ‘original’ represents the fact that in both methods, your chosen product manufacturer would be offering you a product that is customized for and sold under your brand name.

 The main difference between the two concepts is that in OEM the design is fully custom-made while in ODM the customization is only partial.

 For better clarity let us examine each of them independently.